 The pharmaceutical industry is a prime case study in high barriers to entry protecting an industry posing potentially wide-ranging risks to public health.
 What are barriers to entry for an industry as powerful as Big Pharma?
 In the US, federal law mandates that in order to manufacture and market a pharmaceutical drug domestically, the manufacturer must first obtain authorization from the Federal Drug Administration (FDA).
 The average wait time for obtaining FDA clearance for drug manufacture is a whopping 17 months.
 Within this timeframe, the review process entails rounds of reviews, and just 7% and 34% of applications typically pass in the first and second rounds, respectively.
 Even if a drug passes the review process, it must still pass clinical trials, which cost up to $100 million per trial and have a mere one-in-ten chance of obtaining FDA approval.
 Even after passing clinical trials, it can still take the FDA up to 10 years to approve a drug for consumption.

 Drug manufacturers with existing products on the market can take the fast track, replicating and patenting existing FDA-approved products to retain a monopoly.
 As a result, the average cost of launching a new pharmaceutical drug in 2012 was reportedly between $1.3 and $4 billion, with a ceiling of as much as $12 billion.

 The pharmaceutical industry’s market entry barriers present a clear and present obstacle to would-be manufacturers of new drugs.
-How must businesses in the drug industry approach and overcome barriers to entry?
+Yet even if you’re starting a small, local business with no ties to Big Pharma, you’ll need to overcome your own obstacles.
+How must businesses approach and overcome barriers to entry?

-To overcome barriers to entering an industry, you need a strategy that prioritizes your own business vision, backed by rock-solid advertising, marketing, accounting and customer-retention practices.
+To overcome low barriers to entry in your industry, you need a strategy that prioritizes your own business vision, backed by rock-solid advertising, marketing, accounting and customer-retention practices.